Fantastic Things to Do in Sifnos, Greece

 About 7 kilometers from Apollonia, Faros is another gorgeous place you can check out on the island.

-You can combine a few hours on the beach and some time exploring the traditional whitewashed homes along the small alleys of the village.
+You can combine a few hours on the beach and spend some time exploring the traditional whitewashed homes along the small alleys of the village.

 Visit the Ancient Towers